HarveySheppard/yLaTeX/yPackages/yMarginDesign/README.md

 For the alignment to work multiple compilations might be required.

 ## Warning
-Without further changes, this package is only compatible with the memoir class.
+This package might be incompatible with the memoir class
-To make it compatible with other documentclasses, change the alignment (see below).

 ## Configuration